 Thursday 30 October 2025

-• Annual General Meeting, at which shareholders will vote to approve the return of capital.
+- Annual General Meeting, at which shareholders voted to approve the return of capital.

 Monday 3 November 2025